theoptips/mentor_FAQ/codesnippets.md

 ## Udacity Project Workspace
 * View file view menu in Jupyter Notebook and Udacity workspace [youtube link](https://youtu.be/LhFJ8xPUNWg)

+## Project walkthrough
+* ? checking with mentor ops if okay to do end-to-end project walkthrough
+* Review files in a working directly command line in Jupyter Notebook.
+Useful if want to view visuals module in CharityML and Customer Segmentation via data summary files markdown files. [youtube video](https://youtu.be/LhFJ8xPUNWg)
+* Convert between numpy and pytorch tensor [youtube here](https://youtu.be/-mbFczHtOYA)

 ## Review
 *